 1. Choose and Articulate a Specific Learning Objective

 As the saying goes, “If you don’t know where you are headed, then any road will get you there.”
 Educators should describe what their students should be able to do before lesson planning further.

 Learning objectives should be derived from state learning standards and ongoing assessments.
 A teacher should use this information to backwards plan and create a curriculum map with objectives.

 Once the objective is chosen, a teacher must clearly state it.
-A strong objective will begin with the phrase “Students will be able to…” You may refer to Bloom’s Taxonomy of Educational Objectives.
+A strong objective begins with the phrase “Students will be able to…” You may refer to Bloom’s Taxonomy of Educational Objectives.
 The taxonomy includes a list of verbs that are beneficial when writing a learning goal.

 2. Decide How to Measure Student Mastery

 Student assessment goes far beyond tests and quizzes.
 As Grant P. Wiggins and Jay McTighe write in their book Understanding by Design, evidence of student learning “may well include traditional quizzes and tests, performance tasks and projects, observations and dialogues, as well as students self-assessments.”

 We want to gain the benefits of going beyond an exam style of developing and measuring skill development.

 Teachers should plan to know by the end of the lesson whether their students mastered that skill by using assessments similar to those described above.
 The assessment should be aligned with the objective.